-Day 2) 834 2175 te of Notice: To the Parent/Guardian of: MS SIS # School: Grade: Special Education Code: Gender: This notice is to inform you that beginning through The student was suspended for the Student Code of Conduct.
-The Discipline Referral prior to his/he include: e student was notified er initial informal hea d of the violation as recorded ouring.
-The event(s) that led to the Based on the above violation a reprincipal to the Superintendent. commendation for ex xpulsion will will not be n nade by the school In accordance with our due proce afforded a full opportunity to resp that the suspension was warranted ond.
-At the conclus If you would like to schedule a costudent's conduct and the events soon as possible at the number list not a requirement of our due proceparents/guardians is important to issues and encourage parents to ta that led to the studented below.
-Please because procedures.
-How the student's academ t's discipline, please contact your advised that this conference is vever, we believe that communicies success and the resolution of our student's principal as s not required by law and is cation with Durant Elementary, 662-653-3 Goodman-Pickens Elementary, William Dean, Jr. Elementary, 662-468-3351 Williams-Sullivan Middle, 66 Holmes County Central High S.V.
-Marshall Elementary, 66 School, (662) 834-2172 The student is expected to be und suspension, students are not perm curricular activities without the w a school-related event while susp nitted to be on HCCS written permission of D property or to attend any sch a school official.
-If the student ool related events or extra- (Administrator Name) (Administr rator Signature) (Date)
+Da Da te of Notice: To the Parent/Guardian of: MS IS # School: Grade: Special Education Code: Gender: This notice is to inform you that beginning throug The student was suspended for the Student Code of Conduct.
+Th Discipline Referral prior to his/he include: e student was notified er initial informal hear of the violation as recorded on Based on the above violation a reprincipal to the Superintendent.
+In accordance with our due proceafforded a full opportunity to result to the superintendent. ess procedure, the stud pond.
+At the conclusi lent was advised of the charges against him/her and that the suspension was warranted.
+If you would like to schedule a constitution student's conduct and the events soon as possible at the number like not a requirement of our due proparents/guardians is important to issues and encourage parents to the suspension of the suspension was warranted as the suspension was wa onference with the Pri that led to the student sted below.
+Please be cess procedures.
+How the student's academi 's discipline, please contact you advised that this conference is ever, we believe that communic c success and the resolution of or student's principal as not required by law and is action with Durant Elementary, 662-653-3 Goodman-Pickens Elementary William Dean, Jr. Elementary, , 662-468-3351 Williams-Sullivan Middle, 662 Holmes County Central High S S.V.
+Marshall Elementary, 662 School, (662) 834-2172 The student is expected to be und suspension, students are not perm curricular activities without the vaschool-related event while susp nitted to be on HCCSI written permission of a D property or to attend any school official.
+If the student i ool related events or extra- (Administrator Name) (Administra ator Signature) (Date)